Jan Khan

 Jan Maraea Khan (born 25 April 1958 in Rotorua, New Zealand) is an international lawn bowls competitor for New Zealand.

 Personal life

-Jan is of Pakistani descent through her father, and of Yugoslav and Maori descent through her mother.
+Jan is of Pakistani descent through her father, and of Yugoslav and Ngāti Rangitihi descent through her mother.
 Both she and her sister Marina Khan are the daughters of lawn bowler Millie Khan.

 Bowls career

 At the 2002 Commonwealth Games, she won a bronze medal in the women's fours event.
 At the 2006 Commonwealth Games she again won a bronze in the women's pairs event with her sister Marina Khan.

 She has won five medals at the Asia Pacific Bowls Championships, of which three have been gold medals.

 Khan won the 2010 singles title and the 1997, 2000 & 2001 fours title at the New Zealand National Bowls Championships when bowling for the Beckenham Bowls Club.